AINA-2024-1AINA-2024-2AINA-2024-3

 Entity Matching (EM) is to identify and link entities originating from various sources that correspond to identical real-world entities, thereby constituting a foundational component within the realm of data integration.
 For example, in order to counter-fraud detection, the datasets from sellers, financial services providers, or even IT infrastructure service providers might be in need for data integration, and hence, the EM is highly important here.
 This matching process is also recognized for its pivotal role in data augmenting to improve the precision and dependability of subsequent tasks within the domain of data analytics.
 Traditionally, the EM procedure composes of two integral phases, namely, blocking and matching.
 The blocking phase associates with the generation of candidate pairs, and could affect the size and complexity of the data.
 Meanwhile, the matching phase will need to trade-off between the accuracy and the efficiency.
 In this talk, the challenges of both components are thoroughly explored, particularly with the aids of AI techniques.
 In addition, the preliminary experiment results to explore some important factors which affect the performance are to be presented.

-Biography of Juggapong Natwicha
+Biography of Juggapong Natwichai

 Dr. Juggapong Natwichai is an Associate Professor at the Department of Computer Engineering, Faculty of Engineering, Chiang Mai University, Thailand.
 He received his BEng in Computer Engineering from Chiang Mai University in 1999, and his Ph.D. in Computer Science from The University of Queensland in 2007.
 At the moment, he serves as the IT Director and Data Science Consortium Chairman of Chiang Mai University.
 His research interests include privacy preservation, and database systems.